michelley16-tech/SQL/README.md

 # SQL
-Various SQL Projects demonstrating the use of databases, tables, Queries, and Joins
+Various SQL Projects demonstrating the use of databases, tables, Queries, and Joins on fictional dummy data.